Lullabot/information-security-policy/access/shared_passwords.md

 ### Recommendations for users

-Don’t put non-shared passwords in your Lullabot vault, create a personal account and link it to the shared acccount.
+Don’t put non-shared passwords in your Lullabot vault, create a personal account and link it to the shared account.

 - This is even LastPass’s official recommendation.
 - There is a policy where we can officially recommend/require this.